 Pristine protected island paradise with starfish pools in East National Park

-What is the best time of year to visit attractions in Dominican Republic?
+When is the best season to visit attractions in Dominican Republic?

 December-April for best weather: dry, cooler, clear skies.
 January-March adds whale watching in Samaná.
 February Carnival is spectacular.
 May-June is excellent value with less rainfall.